Odd News Roundup: Wandering dog is Istanbul commuters' best friend; Otis the bear crowned chunk champion in Alaska's Fat Bear Week and more | Science-Environment

 Otis the bear crowned chunk champion in Alaska's Fat Bear Week

-One of the ursine elders of Katmai National Park and Preserve in Alaska is now a four-time champion of the chunk.
-Otis, a brown bear estimated to be 24 to 26 years old, was crowned on Tuesday as the winner of Katmai's annual Fat Bear.
+One of the ursine elders of Katmai National Park and Preserve in Alaska is now a four-time champion of chunk.
+Otis, a brown bear estimated to be 24 to 26 years old, was crowned on Tuesday as the winner of Katmai's annual Fat Bear Week.
 He came out on top in an online competition pitting 12 large, salmon-chomping bears against one another.

 Riverside restaurant makes waves in Thailand as flood dining goes viral